Stories of how activism and history can bring us closer together

 Why everyone should know Alberta Hunter’s name

-Alberta Hunter was a legendary jazz singer/songwriter and she wrote “Downhearted Blues” later performed by Bessie Smith.
+Alberta Hunter was a legendary jazz singer/songwriter, and she wrote “Down Hearted Blues,” which was later performed by Bessie Smith.
 That was the song that put Smith on the map.
-Hunter was the first Black woman to be backed by an all white band.
+Hunter was the first Black woman to be backed by an all-white band.
 Hunter was also a nurse.
-She left music in 1977 to get her nursing degree, and at age 83 retired and returned to the stage.
+She left music in 1977 to get her nursing degree, and at age 83, she retired and returned to the stage.
 Hunter was with her partner, Lottie Taylor for decades.
 Hunter performed until she was 89 years old.

 Though she had great success at Chicago venues like the famed Deluxe Café and Dreamland Café, in 1921 Hunter headed to New York to begin a recording career with the Black Swan label.
-She wrote much of her own material, including the famous ‘Down Hearted Blues’ and became the first African-American singer to be backed by a white band.
-By 1925 she was starring in musical reviews, two years later she left for Europe.
-She appeared as “Queenie” in the London production of ‘Show Boat’ and replaced Josephine Baker at the Casino de Paris.
-In 1944 she began touring with the USO, entertaining the troops.
+She wrote much of her own material, including the famous “Down Hearted Blues” and became the first African American singer to be backed by a white band.
+By 1925, she was starring in musical reviews, and two years later she left for Europe.
+She appeared as “Queenie” in the London production of “Show Boat” and replaced Josephine Baker at the Casino de Paris.
+In 1944, she began touring with the USO, entertaining the troops.
 Devastated by her mother’s death, Hunter gave up singing.

 Featured Biographies and Unladylike2020